 But, if your dog’s all grown up, and it’s only now that his dental care concerns you, worry not.
 Start by cleaning his teeth, little by little regularly so he gets used to it.

 The easiest way to clean your dog’s teeth is by means of a toothbrush.
 Use a canine toothbrush as they are better angled than the toothbrushes we use.
+You can easily find dog's toothbrush and other hygiene related products online.
 However, if you do use a regular toothbrush, ensure that it is a soft-bristled one.
 Remember to brush along the gums as tooth decay on the outside is more common in dogs.
+You can find dog's hygiene related various products online

 If your buddy is much too reluctant to allow you to use a toothbrush, tooth wipes are an option.
 Get your dog to open his mouth and gently wipe his teeth with it.
 However, know that brushes are far more effective in freeing the teeth from food particles, bacteria etc.

-Rubber chew toys and bones are also good at removing food particles and a certain amount of plaque.
+Rubber chew bones and toys are also good at removing food particles and a certain amount of plaque.
 But as fun as these can be for your dog, they might not be as useful as the previously mentioned options.